Kokle: Kurzeme kokles

 In the Latvian historical region of Kurzeme kokles are traditionally constructed smaller in size and without a "wing", but with more ornate carvings and ornaments.
 It also usually has fewer strings than Latgale kokles, ranging from 5 to 6 stings for the ones found at the west coast of Kurzeme and Selonia to 7, 8 or even 9 strings for the suiti inhabited areas.

-On May 17, 2015, during Latvia's presidency of the Council of the European Union, a Kurzemes kokles built by the crafter Jānis Rozenbergs was donated to the Musical Instruments Museum of Brussels.
+On May 17, 2015, during Latvia's presidency of the Council of the European Union, a Kurzeme kokles built by the crafter Jānis Rozenbergs was donated to the Musical Instruments Museum of Brussels.

 Latgale kokles

-In the largely Catholic Latgale region of Latvia, it was characteristic for the kokles to be constructed with an extension of the body beyond the peg line called a wing, that reinforces sound of the instrument and can also be used as an arm support.
-Estonian ethnologist Igor Tõnurist believes that the wing may be a more recent innovation, that developed sometime before the 14th century for the Baltic psaltery played in the Pskov and Novgorod lands and later was borrowed by some neighboring Baltic and Baltic Finnic people, such as Setos, Vepsians, and Latgalians.
-In comparison with Kurzemes kokles, the finish of Latgale kokles is less thorough; the instrument is bigger and heavier, with more strings (sometimes even up to 12 and only in rare cases less than 9) and with a more sober decoration.
+In the largely Catholic Latgale region of Latvia, it was characteristic for the kokles to be constructed with an extension of the body beyond the peg line called a wing, that reinforces the sound of the instrument and can also be used as an arm support.
+Estonian ethnologist Igor Tõnurist believes that the wing may be a more recent innovation, that developed sometime before the 14th century for the Baltic psaltery played in the Pskov and Novgorod lands and later was borrowed by some neighbouring Baltic and Baltic Finnic people, such as Setos, Vepsians, and Latgalians.
+In comparison with Kurzeme kokles, the finish of Latgale kokles is less thorough; the instrument is bigger and heavier, with more strings (sometimes even up to 12 and only in rare cases less than 9) and with a more sober decoration.

 In the Augšzeme-Vidzeme region both types of kokles, as well as mixed forms (for example, kokles with a small wing) were constructed.

 Zither kokles

-At the end of the 19th century and the beginning of 20th century kokles traditions were influenced by the construction and playing style of the Western zithers coming from Germany and other Central European countries.
+At the end of the 19th century and the beginning of the 20th century kokles traditions were influenced by the construction and playing style of the Western zithers coming from Germany and other Central European countries.
 Thus arose the so-called zither kokles: kokles with larger, zither-type cases, steel tuning pins, and an increased number of strings (from 17 to sometimes even up to 30 single or double strings).

 Concert kokles

 The first larger "concert kokle" with a three-and-a-half octave range and 25 stings was constructed in 1951 by Romāns Ķirpis for the Latvian folk music orchestra's soloist Helēna Kļava-Birgmeistere.
 It was the first to have devices for changing the pitches of strings in order to change keys.
 Few years later concert kokles saw a few more innovations in the construction and the new design gradually spread in the Latvian Conservatoire and musical schools, as well as amateur kokles ensembles.

-For a long time concert kokles were produced at the Musical Instrument Factory of Riga, mainly from leftover materials used for pianos.
-But after Latvia regained its independence the factory was closed and until the mid 1990s instrument was left without any professional makers.
-Soon Imants Robežnieks who had previously worked at the factory started making and fixing kokles again after receiving numerous requests from kokles players.
-Since then he has been the only master of concert kokles in Latvia.
+For a long time, concert kokles were produced at the Musical Instrument Factory of Riga, mainly from leftover materials used for pianos.
+After Latvia regained its independence, the factory was closed and there were no dedicated kokles craftsmen until the mid-1990s.
+Soon, Imants Robežnieks, who had previously worked at the factory, started making and fixing kokles again after receiving numerous requests from kokles players.
+Since then, he has been the only professional luthier of concert kokles in Latvia.